-- Staff have a password to access a filtered internet service and know that this should not be disclosed to anyone or any device left unattended whilst logged in. - All staff receive a copy of the Acceptable Use Policy which they need to sign and return to the School to be filed. - If a member of staff is believed to misuse the internet in an abusive or illegal manner, a report is made to the Headteacher immediately and then the Managing Allegations Procedure and the Safeguarding Policy will be followed to deal with any misconduct and all appropriate authorities contacted. - The downloading of materials, for example, music files and photographs need to be appropriate and 'fit for purpose' based on research for work and be copyright free. - File-sharing via e-mail, weblogs or any other means online should be appropriate and be copyright free when using the computer network. - Should a student be found to misuse the online facilities whilst at school the consequence will be a ban from the network for an agreed period of time, with referral to the Designated Safeguarding Lead if necessary.
+- Staff have a password to access a filtered internet service and know that this should not be disclosed to anyone or any device left unattended whilst logged in. - All staff receive a copy of the Acceptable Use Policy which they need to sign and return to the School to be filed. - If a member of staff is believed to misuse the internet in an abusive or illegal manner, a report is made to the Headteacher immediately and then the Managing Allegations Procedure and the Safeguarding Policy will be followed to deal with any misconduct and all appropriate authorities contacted. - The downloading of materials, for example, music files and photographs need to be appropriate and 'fit for purpose' based on research for work and be copyright free. - File-sharing via e-mail, or any other means online, should be appropriate and be copyright free when using the computer network. - Should a student be found to misuse the online facilities whilst at school the consequence will be a ban from the network for an agreed period of time, with referral to the Designated Safeguarding Lead if necessary.
 Additional consequences will be in line with the school's Behaviour Policy. - In the event that a student accidentally accesses inappropriate materials they should report this to an adult immediately and hide the screen or close the window, so that an adult can take the appropriate action.
 Where a child or young person feels unable to disclose abuse, sexual requests or other misuses against them to an adult, they can use the Report Abuse button (www.thinkuknow.co.uk) to make a report and seek further advice. - Children will be taught and encouraged to consider the implications for misusing the internet and posting inappropriate materials as this may have legal implications. - Anti-virus and anti-spyware software is used on all network and stand alone PCs or laptops and is updated on a regular basis.
 A firewall blocks certain network traffic or protocols based on rules set by Suffolk County broadband.
 Students and staff are forbidden to use any technology designed to circumvent, avoid or bypass any school security controls (including internet filters, antivirus solutions or firewalls).

-5. School E-mail Account
+5. Office 365 Account (E-mail and Teams)

-E-mail is an essential means of communication throughout the school community.
-Directed e-mail use can bring significant educational benefits to the learning environment.
-School e-mail accounts should not be considered private and the school reserves the right to monitor those accounts.
+E-mail and Teams are essential means of communication throughout the school community.
+Directed e-mail and the use of Teams use can bring significant educational benefits to the learning environment.
+School e-mail and Teams accounts should not be considered private and the school reserves the right to monitor those accounts.

-- All users are provided with an approved e-mail account within the school environment to able to understand different ways of communicating and using ICT to share and present information in different forms.
-Individual email accounts can be traced if there is an incident of misuse. - Staff, Governors and students should use their school e-mail addresses for any school-based communication. - If an offensive e-mail is received students must immediately inform their teacher; staff must inform the ICT Network Manager.
-Users must not send material or attachments by e-mail that the receiver may find offensive.
+- All users are provided with an approved e-mail and Teams account within the school environment to able to understand different ways of communicating and using ICT to share and present information in different forms.
+Individual email and Teams accounts can be traced if there is an incident of misuse. - Staff, Governors and students should use their school e-mail addresses for any schoolbased communication. - If an offensive e-mail or Teams chat is received students must immediately inform their teacher; staff must inform the ICT Network Manager.
+Users must not send material or attachments by e-mail or Teams chat that the receiver may find offensive.
 Monitoring software is used to flag up inappropriate terms. - Students are taught not to reveal personal details about themselves or others in e-mail communication, or arrange to meet anyone without specific permission from parents/carers.